ashvardanian/SimSIMD/rust/README.md

 ## Min/Max Reductions

-Min/max reductions are a separate family because they stress layout differently.
-They also expose the unusual strength of NumKong's reduction backends: some strided lanes still hit SIMD kernels.
+Min/max reductions return a `MinMaxResult` with both the value and its flat index:

 ```rust
 use numkong::Tensor;